 If you run into a problem, have questions about how something works, or have questions about functionality that is not covered, email firstname.lastname@example.org to ask for assistance.

 If you would like to set up a training for someone in your department who needs to learn our Drupal system or needs help beyond the basic instructions, please complete the request form and select training.

 All images must be sized correctly for the web prior to uploading them to your site, 72 dpi, and RGB color.
 Images should generally be 500 KB, or smaller, in file size,

-The two most common maximum image sizes are:
+For Drupal 7 sites the two most common sizes are:

 - 1200 px wide for full-width pages with no left-hand secondary menu (this width is only for banner images and should also be kept under 300 px tall)

 - 780 px (or smaller) wide for pages with left hand secondary menu

 For Drupal 8 or 9+ sites the two most common sizes are: